 Why Trust The Spruce Eats?

-Lifestyle writer Jamie Cuccinelli has several years of experience in the wedding, lifestyle, and home décor industries, first as an editor of Brides.com and then as a writer for websites like MyDomaine and The Spruce, where she’s seasoned in outfitting a killer wedding registry, kitchen cutlery drawer, linen closet, and carefully curated home.
+Lifestyle writer Jamie Cuccinelli has several years of experience in the wedding, lifestyle, and home décor industries, first as an editor of Brides.com and then as a writer for websites like MyDomaine and The Spruce, where she’s seasoned in outfitting a stunning wedding registry, kitchen cutlery drawer, linen closet, and carefully curated home.
 Years of living in New York City on a shoestring budget has also made her a pro at packing homemade lunches—and that time that her brown paper bag sprung a leak inside her tote made her vow never to trust anything but the most leakproof lunch boxes again.